-To improve survival rates and the quality of survival in young cancer patients and to find ways to prevent cancer in the future.
+Our mission is to improve survival rates and the quality of survival in young cancer patients, and to find ways to prevent cancer in the future.

 We currently fund more than 60 research projects at centres of excellence around the UK.
 These projects are investigating a broad range of childhood cancers – helping us to better understand these diseases and to find more effective, less toxic ways of treating them.

 Through our investment in research, we are taking forward our understanding of childhood cancer, to give new insights into ways of treating young patients with even the most difficult forms of cancer.
 We are working to drive up the survival rate still further by developing more effective curative therapies with fewer toxic side effects.

 We share stories from families affected by childhood cancer, we also have guest blogs written by parents to help families and children affected by childhood cancer.
 We welcome guest bloggers and researchers to share their experiences, so we can provide comfort and support to parents and families.